US issues warrant for Iranian oil tanker in Gibraltar | DW | 16.08.2019

-The US Justice Department issued a federal warrant on Friday for the seizure of Grace 1, the Iranian oil supertanker that was detained in Gibraltar.
-The US says the vessel and the oil aboard are subject to forfeiture.
+The US Justice Department has issued a federal warrant on Friday for the seizure of Grace 1, the Iranian oil tanker that was detained in Gibraltar.
+The US has said the vessel and the oil aboard are subject to forfeiture.

-The vessel was detained in Gibraltar by the British Royal Marines on July 4 on suspicion of violating EU sanctions by shipping oil to Syria.
+The vessel was detained in Gibraltar by the British Royal Marines on July 4 on suspicion of violating EU sanctions by shipping oil to Syria, an ally of Iran.

 The US Justice Department stated that the move is based on violations of the International Emergency Economic Powers Act (IEEPA), and bank fraud, money laundering, and terrorism forfeiture statutes.

+The warrant for seizure was issued by the US District Court for the District of Columbia and addressed to "the United States Marshal's Service and/or any other duly authorized law enforcement officer."

-The warrant states that the vessel, including all the oil aboard and a sum of $995,000, are subject to forfeiture.
+The US government says that the vessel, including the two million barrels of oil aboard and a sum of $995,000, are subject to forfeiture.

+Washington had attempted to withhold the vessel on the basis that it had ties to Iran's Islamic Revolutionary Guard Corps (IRGC), which it has designated a terrorist organization.

+Jessie Liu, the US Attorney for the District of Columbia, said in a news release that "the scheme involves multiple parties affiliated with the IRGC and furthered by the deceptive voyages of the Grace 1."

 mvb/kl (AFP, Reuters)